Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 |---|---|---|---|

-Costs assume mid-tier to frontier models.
+Costs assume mixed input/output tokens across mid-tier to frontier models.
 Self-hosted costs include engineering labor, power, and infrastructure.
+Run your own calculation with current provider prices before making a procurement decision.

 When to Choose Self-Hosted